convos-chat/convos/README.md

 * Facebook Connect for registration/Avatars.
 * Useful Archive search/viewer

-## Design principles
+## Architecture principles
-* Keep the JS simple and managable
+* Keep the JS simple and manageable
 * Use Redis to manage state / publish subscribe
 * Archive logs in plain text format, use ack to search them.
+* Bootstrap-based user interface